 The Requirements diagram provides a visual representation of how Requirements are related to each other and to other elements in the model, including Business Drivers, Constraints, Business Rules, Use Cases, User Stories, design Components and more.
-The diagram is one of Enterprise Architect's extended diagram types and for analysts who are accustomed to working with Requirements in a text based tool it will provide a welcomed and compelling graphical representation of the Requirements.
+The diagram is one of Enterprise Architect's extended diagram types.
+It provides an appealing graphical representation of Requirements, that will be a welcome change for Requirements Analysts who are accustomed to working with text based tools.